Wesselexe/codemeoutPleo/README.md

 Listening on port 4001
 ```

-Next open new terminal and start the front-end:
+Next open a new terminal and start the front-end:
 ```
 cd src
 npm start